AchooAllergy.com Blog

 The protein found in coffee is one possible reason for an allergic reaction to coffee.
 Symptoms to coffee proteins are severe, including difficulty breathing, tongue and facial swelling, and shock.

-Pesticides and herbicides are another possible culprit of a coffee allergy.
+Pesticides and herbicides are other possible culprits of coffee intolerance.
 Coffee drinkers who notice a reaction when consuming one brand of coffee but not another may be experiencing a chemical sensitivity to pesticides and herbicides.
 Consuming organic coffee may solve the problem.
 Symptoms of such a sensitivity include rash and a headache.

 Keep in mind that other components of coffee can cause reactions that, while unpleasant, may or may not be indicative of an allergy.
 For instance, caffeine, whether in coffee, soda, chocolate, or tea, can cause jitters, headache, irritability, and insomnia in many people.
 These symptoms are not suggestive of an allergy.
 However, caffeine can cause allergic reactions such as a rash.